kevinolweb/dog-store-p5/README.md

 ## Deployment
-* The code was deployed through Heroku server and can be viewed here XX
+* The code was deployed through Heroku server and can be viewed here [https://cuforumv2.herokuapp.com/].
 * The database used is Elephant SQL
-* All media files are stored through Cloudinary
+* All media files are stored through Amazon s3 bucket

+### Deployment Process
+The web application was deployed to Heroku.
+The steps involved included:
+1. Go to Heroku.
+2. Click "new" from the dashboard and select "create new app".
+3. Choose a name for the app then click "create app"
+4. Move to "settings"
+5. Next go to the  "config vars" and enter: SECRET_KEY: The Secret Key for your project, DATABASE_URL: The URL from your ElephantSQL dashboard, CLOUNDINARY_URL: The URL from your Cloudinary dashboard, PORT: 8000
+6. Navigate to "Deploy" and select Github.
+Find your repo and connect.
+Enable automatic deploys if you wish.
+7. Choose branch to deploy
+8. The build log will load and will show you if there are any issues with deployment and when it is complete
+9. You can now visit your app via the heroku url

 ## Credits
 * The Code Institute projects were used to assist my learning of Django and building applications requiring CRUD functionality.